claununez/biosurvey/README.md

 biodiversity inventory you need:

--   *Environmental variables*.- These variables must be in raster format (e.g., GTiff, bil, ascii).
+-   *Environmental variables*.- These variables must be in raster format (e.g., GTiff, BIL, ASCII).
 To load these variables to your R environment, you can use the function `stack` from the package `raster`.
 -   *Region of interest*.- As your analyses will be focused on a region,